 Nahal Ze 'elim

-Fortress at Arad Quake is a better candidate.
+Fortress at Arad Quake seems a better candidate

 Qiryat-Shemona which were attributed to earthquakes.